 Because of foreshadowing.
 As Jorge Luis Borges put it, “Every episode in a careful narrative is a premonition, … every … detail a prophecy.”

 A famous example of foreshadowing, or set-up/pay-off, is Chekhov’s gun.
 When a gun is seen in Act 1, it is clear it will go off before the end of the story.

 Unlike readers, authors must work backwards.
 If a gun is fired at the climax, then it makes sense to drop clues earlier in the narrative that this will happen.
 The emotional effect on the reader or audience is significantly greater if such events are “set up”.

 Hence after the first draft, an author may go over the manuscript to find places to drop such clues, place the set-ups, premonitions, prophecies.

 However, “careful” authors, who know where the narrative is heading, include the set-ups, the foreshadowing, in the narrative as constituent parts.
-They plan the details which turn into prophesies as integral elements of the story.
+They plan the prophetic details as integral elements of the story.
 In this way, such details feel less conspicuous and more organic.

 Scenes and Arguments